Is the Sea to Sky Gondola in Squamish Worth Visiting?

 3. Spirit Trail

-This is the shortest and most accessible trail at the summit—perfect for stretching your legs, especially if you’re not up for a full hike.
-It starts just behind the lodge and loops through a mix of forest and open viewpoints in under 20 minutes.
+This is the shortest and most accessible trail at the summit.
+It starts just behind the lodge and loops through forest and open viewpoints in under 20 minutes, and it’s a good option for stretching your legs if you’re not up for a longer hike.

 4. Panorama Trail